ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 {@snippet framework/build-extending-content-source}

-# Extending editor output
+# Extending the editor output

-In this guide, we will focus on customization to the one–way {@link framework/guides/architecture/editing-engine#editing-pipeline "downcast"} pipeline of the editor, which transforms data from the model to the editing view and the output data only.
-The following examples do not customize the model and do not process the (input) data — you can picture them as post–processors (filters) applied to the output only.
+This guide focuses on customization of the one–way {@link framework/guides/architecture/editing-engine#editing-pipeline "downcast"} pipeline of CKEditor 5.
+This pipeline transforms the data from the model to the editing view and the output data.
+The following examples do not customize the model and do not process the (input) data &mdash; you can picture them as post–processors (filters) applied to the output only.

-If you want to learn how to load some extra content (element, attributes, classes) into the editor, check out the {@link framework/guides/deep-dive/conversion-preserving-custom-content next guide} of this guide.
+If you want to learn how to load some extra content (element, attributes, classes) into the rich-text editor, check out the {@link framework/guides/deep-dive/conversion-preserving-custom-content next guide} of this section.

 ## Before starting

 ### Code architecture

-It is recommended that the code that customizes editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this chapter follow this convention.
+It is recommended that the code that customizes the editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.

-Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`} but keep in mind that code snippets will work with other editors too.
+Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`}, but keep in mind that code snippets will work with other editors, too.

 Finally, none of the converters covered in this guide require to import any module from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
-In other words, such converters can easily be added to existing CKEditor 5 builds.
+In other words, such converters can easily be added to existing {@link builds/guides/overview CKEditor 5 builds}.

 ### Granular converters

-You can create separate converters for data and editing (downcast) pipelines.
-The former (`dataDowncast`) will customize the data in the editor output (e.g. when {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`}) and the later (`editingDowncast`) will only work for the content of the editor when editing.
+You can create separate converters for the data and editing (downcast) pipelines.
+The former (`dataDowncast`) will customize the data in the editor output (e.g. when {@link builds/guides/integration/saving-data#manually-retrieving-the-data obtaining the editor data}).
+The latter (`editingDowncast`) will only work for the content of the editor when editing.

 If you do not want to complicate your conversion, you can just add a single (`downcast`) converter which will apply both to the data and the editing view.
 We did that in all examples to keep them simple but keep in mind you have options: